New Zealand Timber Museum

-The New Zealand Timber Museum is located in Putaruru, New Zealand.
+The New Zealand Timber Museum is located in Putāruru, New Zealand.
 Its main purpose is to celebrate and preserve the history of the timber industry in the South Waikato District with which it has had a connection dating back to the 1900s.

 History

 In1972, Frank Sneddon, a former editor of the Putaruru Press, visited a small roadside timber museum on Vancouver Island, Canada, and on his return to New Zealand he suggested the establishment of a timber museum.
-Because of Putaruru's long association with the timber industry, Sneddon felt the town would be the ideal place to set up a museum.
+Because of Putāruru's long association with the timber industry, Sneddon felt the town would be the ideal place to set up a museum.
 A public meeting was held on 4 May 1972 to gauge interest and the Timber Museum Society was subsequently formed.
 The Putaruru Jaycees were involved in the early stages and initially planned that the museum would be sited on the Putaruru Domain although this did not eventuate.
 Instead the Society took a 10-year lease commencing in 1974 of the P.T.Y.
 (Putararu Timber Industries Ltd) No 2 Mill for 10c per annum.
 This Mill, built in the 1940s was previously owned by Tuck and Watkins Ltd. Extremely rundown, the mill had to be virtually rebuilt by the Society for its purposes.